By Kevin RR Williams

 With better functioning in youth, eyes are remarkable focusing mechanisms.
 Over time, muscles that aid in focusing weaken.
 Corrective lenses become common.
 But eyes remain sensitive to abnormal interference.
 Mild floaters are normal, and may resolve on their own.

 There is a cause of concern if you notice a sudden increase in the amount of floaters, if part of your vision appears blocked by a dark curtain, or if you observe disturbing flashes of light.
 In such cases, contact your doctor immediately to save your vision.

 Sometimes, what you assume is a floater may be an eyelash or eyebrow hair hanging in your field of view.
 Removal of the lash rectifies the problem.
 If there is no irritation but something keeps blocking your sight, blink several times while looking straight ahead.

 Floaters can range in appearance from dots that are barely noticeable to what might be seem like insects or cobwebs constantly hovering in front of your eye.
 White or light backgrounds make them most apparent.
 If they interfere with focus or reading, express your concerns to an ophthalmologist or optometrist.

 An optometrist or ophthalmologist wants to rule out retinal detachment, macular degeneration, or glaucoma.
 With age or trauma, the translucent vitreous membrane can begin separating from the retina.
 This process, called posterior vitreous detachment (PVD), can take 3 months or longer.
 It may get worse, in terms of distracting floaters, before it gets better.

 Transient diminished vision in one eye with migraines is generally unrelated to floaters.
 It may be a condition known as retinal migraine.
 This has constricting blood vessels as its cause.
 It that may be hereditary.
 If frequent, treatment is the same as other migraines.

 Alternatively, a few doctors have the skill and equipment to target specific floaters with laser vitreolysis.
 There is a chance that the laser may disperse larger floaters into smaller ones rather than vaporize them.
-In cases where dozens of floaters are visible, a laser is not the best option.
+Floaters that are too close to the crystalline lens or retina can be problematic.
+In cases where dozens of small floaters are visible, a laser may not be the best option.